arewageek/Building-a-Real-time-Chat-Application-with-React-and-Firebase/README.md

 To configure the Realtime Database, we need to access the Firebase console.
 Follow these steps:

-1. Go to the Firebase website (https://firebase.google.com) and sign in with your Google account.
+1. Go to the [Firebase Website](https://firebase.google.com) and sign in with your Google account.

 2. Select your chat application project.